Alamo-Roleplay/AD-AutoWeapon/README.md

 # AD-AutoWeapon

- Gives all players a pistol on spawn.
+Gives all players on spawn a pistol and a knife.